 On the acting front, it really doesn’t get much better than “Betrayed” with a step-below A-level cast that’s offered here.
 The two headliners have four Oscar nominations between them, so I’m not saying these aren’t top-tier actors on the ability front.
 However, they don’t get (or got back in the day) all the attention.
 They deserve it here for great work.

 “Betrayed” is about the FBI infiltrating a white supremacist group in the Midwest.
 Members of the group have killed a Jewish radio talk-show host and the feds are desperate to find the killers.
 They have targeted a farmer for reasons never fully explained and, of course, he and his friends are part of a national movement.
 They help rob banks and were going for a high-profile assassination when the undercover agent manages to stop them.
-The group also goes “hunting” – where a kidnapped black man is turned loose in the woods with a gun and they go after him with submachine guns and dogs.
+The group also goes “hunting” – where a kidnapped black man is given a pistol and turned loose in the woods as the prey for men with submachine guns and dogs.

 Just like a cancer eating away at a body, “Betrayed” shows the ongoing deterioration of Berenger and his group.
-While not hitting bottom in an obvious physical or debilitating emotional way, whatever motivates the group manages to be their downfall, too.
-At the same time, the undercover FBI agent finds her life diminishing, too, even as she struggles in a fight against the bad guys.
+While not hitting bottom in an obvious physical or debilitating emotional way, the group’s motivation and its hate manages to be the propellant in their downfall, too.
+At the same time, the undercover FBI agent finds her life diminished, too, even as she struggles in a fight against the bad guys.

 In the end, the most obvious play on words is the film’s title, since both main characters find themselves betrayed – the bad guy by the woman he believes loves him and the FBI agent by her own emotional experience in the case.